sathyamus/ReadME/BigData.md

       /var/log/hadoop/hdfs
     -- RCA
        -- Authentication failures during cluster creation
+          (If the Kerberos users list is refreshed after the creation, which is leading to Authentication failures)

   - YARN service is DOWN
     Both Yarn services in both headnodes went down.